ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

 and attempts to gather all the information it needs in order to formulate a response to return.
 Some information may be found in a local cache, populated from the results of earlier searching.
-In the case of a cache miss, the recursive resolver follows an interative process of sending queries with the same (QNAME, QCLASS, QTYPE) tuple as that received to authoritative DNS servers.
+In the case of a cache miss, the recursive resolver follows an iterative process of sending queries with the same (QNAME, QCLASS, QTYPE) tuple as that received to authoritative DNS servers.
 The choice of authoritative server is generally that which is known to be responsible for the closest